khiron/dBGAlignSlides/u6612992_BIOL8706_presentation.md

 # Reducing the **length** of sequence to be aligned
 <!-- _paginate: hold -->

-If we collect nodes together into runs, with overlaps removed, we can see the regions that are similar which we don't need to align, and the regions that are different (in the gold box) which we do.
+If we transform the graph into a partial order graph, we can see the regions that are similar which we don't need to align, and the regions that are different (in the gold box) which we do.

 ![](images/dbg_resolve_alignment.drawio.svg)